chauff/cse1500-web-transcripts/Assignment-1.md

 ## 6. Your own board game app: HTML

-Similar to the course book, take your design as a starting point and create the respective **two HTML documents** (note that these documents should only contain HTML, no CSS or JavaScript).
-You can also check the `game.html` and `splash.html` files in `demo-code/balloons/public/` folder to get an idea on the expected content (and as stated before, ignore the few lines of code loading JavaScript files, this will come in Assignment 2).
+Similar to the course book, take your design as a starting point and create the respective **two HTML documents**.
+These documents should **only** contain HTML, no CSS or JavaScript.
+You can also check the `game.html` and `splash.html` files in the [demo game](demo-code/balloons-game/public) to get an idea on the expected content (ignore the few lines of code loading JavaScript and CSS files, this will come in Assignments 2 and 3).